JeffreyErnest/Conducting_Tutor_F25/README.md

 # Conducting_Tutor

+(NOTES: I don't know if this implaments Laylahs updated beat dectection.
+I believe so but i don't 100% remember)
 # Project Overview

 This project processes video data to detect conducting movements and generate visualizations.
 Below is a brief description of each file in the project: